danilo-mondodx/vyrch-platform/docs/index.md

-# Vyrch Support Channels

-Welcome to the direct channel from Vyrch to each one of it's users and collaborators.
+# Welcome to Vyrch's Kwnoledge Central

 Here you'll find a lot of helpfull docs and features to improve your kwnoledge and ask for any questions needed.

 This is a Community and Company official supported channels for: